Read the first three chapters of YA fantasy novella, The Witch and the Dragon.

 “Sure thing, miss.”
 He touched a finger to what she hoped was a non-existent hat, rather than an invisible one, and slipped out the front door.

-Leaving her to do what, exactly?
-She’d never make it on her own.
-That was the one thing she and Grandmother agreed on.
+That was one thing she and Grandmother agreed on.

 The door opened and the tiny golden bell beside her let out a high clear ring.
-“We’re closed,” Alannah called, without looking.
-She swept dust off her ledger and slammed it shut.
+“We’re closed,” Alannah called, without looking up.
+She swept the dust off her ledger and slammed it shut.

 “Ah… I just wanted to know if you needed any help.”